SteveBeeblebrox/deno_core/ARCHITECTURE.md

 `setUnhandledPromiseRejectionHandler`.

-When an ES Module throws an exception at the top level, or code in a callback or promise continuation throws an exception that is not handled, `Deno.core` detects this as an unhandled exception and routes it to the `setReportExceptionCallback` or `setUnhandledPromiseRejectionHandler` callbacks.
+When an ES Module throws an exception at the top level, or code in a callback or promise continuation throws an exception that is not handled, `system.core` detects this as an unhandled exception and routes it to the `setReportExceptionCallback` or `setUnhandledPromiseRejectionHandler` callbacks.

-`Deno.core` automatically handles errors and promise rejects that bubble out of user code and into the top-level module and rejects the promise for the module itself.
+`system.core` automatically handles errors and promise rejects that bubble out of user code and into the top-level module and rejects the promise for the module itself.